svillegascreative/contrast-grid/README.md

 Just some brief notes to keep track of where I'm at and what I'm planning to do next.

+1. Full a11y check
+1. Keep swatch size consistent to avoid grid shifting
 1. Make permalink button copy URL to clipboard
-1. Full a11y check
 1. Enable removing colours.
 What is a good UI for this?

 ### Issues

-- conditions for hiding cells is wrong
+- [CURRENT] conditions for hiding cells is wrong

 ### Ideas

 - Calculate "percent passing"
 - Create collection of palettes
+- Highlight tanble headers (colour values) when a swatch is hovered/focused
+- hide swatches selectively